Article Collection

 In 2001 I had to use a proprietary product Atria ClearCase for version control on a project.

-The software was a behemoth.
+The software was a behemoth and often got in the way.
 It required a kernel module to run, and the module for Linux was only available for version 2.2.16.

-Atria ClearCase was featured in the list.
+Atria ClearCase was featured.
 His comment was something like:

 Last week we had to install Atria ClearCase on two computers in the office.
-On the first computer, total disaster — nothing worked.
-On the second computer, even bigger disaster — IT WORKED!!!
+On the first computer it was a total disaster — nothing worked.
+On the second computer it was an even bigger disaster — IT WORKED!!!

-A similar testament to Atria ClearCase can be seen in an article on ClearCase by Erik Dietrich.
+I also found a more recent, similar testament to Atria ClearCase in an article on ClearCase by Erik Dietrich.

 Atria ClearCase was later sold to Rational Software.
 Strange, as its case was neither clear nor rational.